Culinary Cam

 So, it was no surprise that I decided to make some cookies with dried candy cap mushrooms.
 In case you aren't familiar, candy cap mushrooms actually smell and taste like maple syrup.
 In fact, I've washed my hand dozens of times since I made these and they still smell like the candy caps.
 It's a crazy ingredient that I love.

 These are candy cap cookies iced with a frosting that has candy cap syrup.
 This recipe only uses a little bit of the syrup.
-I used it in a seasonally appropriate whiskey cocktail.
+I used the remainder in an oak-aged gin cocktail from a local to me distillery.
 Stay tuned for that recipe!

 Something you should know about this cookie: I actually ate one.
 Well, I ate half of one.
 Most of the time I am content just to create and share with people who have more of a sweet tooth than I do.
 So, it's saying a lot that I indulged.
 They were that enticing.